-- Health Resources and Services Administration-Rural Health: Funding projects to improve health care in rural areas.
+- Health Resources and Services Administration-Rural Health: supports projects to improve health care in rural areas.
 Examples of eligible activities include medical, dental, or mental health care services; health promotion and education; chronic disease management; telehealth services; and improvements to emergency medical services.
 Grant funds can be used for services only in areas that meet HRSA's definition of rural.
 For lists of eligible areas and further information regarding that definition see here.
 If the project address is different than the legal entity's address, please make sure to specify that in your application.
-Sub-grants to other organizations or agencies are not permitted. - Substance Abuse and Mental Health Services Administration-Health Surveillance and Program Support: Congressionally Directed Spending applications within this program must fall under one of the following categories.
-For each of these uses, funding cannot be used for construction but can be used to do limited renovation that is necessary to complete a project. - Mental Health: Funding for programs that promote the prevention or treatment of mental health disorders, including rehabilitation, outreach, and other support services. - Substance Abuse Treatment: This line supports programs that improve access, reduce barriers, and promote high quality, effective treatment and recovery services. - Substance Abuse Prevention: This line supports programs that prevent the onset of illegal drug use, prescription drug misuse and abuse, alcohol misuse and abuse, and underage alcohol and tobacco use.

-- Funding cannot go towards needle exchange programs or promoting legalization of illegal drugs or substances.
-Sub-grants to other organizations or agencies are not permitted. - Administration for Children and Families- Child Abuse Prevention: Supports programs that improve the prevention, assessment, identification, and treatment of child abuse and neglect through research, model service improvement, information dissemination, and technical assistance.
+Sub-granting to other organizations or agencies is not permitted. - Substance Abuse and Mental Health Services Administration-Health Surveillance and Program Support: applications within this program must fall under one of the following categories.
+Funding cannot be used for construction, but funds can be used to do limited renovation that is necessary to complete a project.
+Please note, funding cannot go towards needle exchange programs or promoting legalization of illegal drugs or substances.
+Subgranting to other organizations or agencies is not permitted - Mental Health: supports programs that promote the prevention or treatment of mental health disorders, including rehabilitation, outreach, and other support services. - o Substance Abuse Treatment: supports programs that improve access, reduce barriers, and promote high quality, effective treatment and recovery services. - Substance Abuse Prevention: supports programs that prevent the onset of illegal drug use, prescription drug misuse and abuse, alcohol misuse and abuse, and underage alcohol and tobacco use. - Administration for Children and Families- Child Abuse Prevention: supports programs that improve the prevention, assessment, identification, and treatment of child abuse and neglect through research, model service improvement, information dissemination, and technical assistance.
 This funding must be targeted towards abused and/or neglected children and families.
 Cannot be used for construction or renovation of facilities.
-Sub-grants to other organizations or agencies are not permitted. - Administration for Children and Families- Social Services Research and Demonstration: Supports programs that help families gain financial selfsufficiency in order to reduce poverty and promote the healthy development and greater well-being of children and families.
-Projects can serve a diverse population including: low-income individuals, children, youth, families, individuals with developmental disabilities, and Native Americans.
+Subgranting to other organizations or agencies is not permitted. - Administration for Children and Families-Social Services Research and Demonstration: supports programs that help families gain financial self-sufficiency in order to reduce poverty and promote the healthy development and greater well-being of children and families.
+Projects can serve a diverse population including: low-income individuals, children, youth, families, individuals with developmental disabilities, and Native

+Americans.
 Cannot be used for construction or renovation of facilities.
-Sub-grants to other organizations or agencies are not permitted. - Administration for Community Living-Aging and Disability Services Programs: Supports programs that improve the ability of older adults and individuals of all ages with disabilities to live independently and participate fully in their communities through improving access to or the quality of, education, training, support services, and independent living services.
+Sub-granting to other organizations or agencies is not permitted.

+• Administration for Community Living-Aging and Disability Services Programs: supports programs that improve the ability of older adults and individuals of all ages with disabilities to live independently and participate fully in their communities through improving access to or the quality of, education, training, support services, and independent living services.
 This account cannot be used for construction or renovation of facilities.
-Sub-grants to other organizations or agencies are not permitted.
+Sub-granting to other organizations or agencies is not permitted.